kaushall007/calculator/README.md

 # CALCULATOR APP USING PYTHON
 <br>
 <p>Source Code for Calculator App project of the Python. using tkinter library.
-I made this project within the mentorship of <a href="Video Link: https://youtu.be/QZPv1y2znZo">Check Video</a>with some additional Features and buttons</p>
+I made this project within the mentorship Video Link: https://youtu.be/QZPv1y2znZo" with some additional Features and buttons</p>
 <br>
 <b>### Installation and Usage ###</b>
 <br>